 He attended conducting courses held by Vladimir Kranjčević, Željko Brkanović and Krešimir Šipuš in Zagreb, as well as Milan Horvat at the Hochschule für Musik und darstellende Kunst in Graz.
 He worked as an assistant-pianist at the Croatian National Theatre Ballet in Zagreb, and the Bermuda Civic Ballet, taught theory at the Elly Bašić Music School in Zagreb, and worked as a producer at the Vatroslav Lisinski Concert Hall. Šipuš was the managing director of the Zagreb Philharmonic Orchestra (2001-2005).

-He was as a producer of the Music Biennale Zagreb and its artistic director from 1997 until 2011.
+He was producer of the Music Biennale Zagreb and its artistic director from 1997 until 2011.
 He lived in Milan, working at the Teatro alla Scala as a rehearsal coach, then orchestra conductor, for ballet productions, and pianist, rehearsal coach and conducting assistant in the opera.
 He is a full professor at the Zagreb Academy of Music.

 Šipuš is the founder and artistic director of the Cantus Ensemble.
 He received a number of prizes for his works, among which the “Seven Secretaries of SKOJ” award, “Josip Štolcer Slavenski” Award, “Vladimir Nazor” Award, HAZU Award and the “Boris Papandopilo” Award.

 In 2004 he was decorated Knight of the Order of Arts and Letters by the Ministry of Culture of the Republic of France.
 In December of 2011 he was appointed Deputy Minister of Culture and from April of 2015 until January of 2016 he was the Minister of Culture of the Republic of Croatia.